 PMAPFN File name of the mid-plane pressure map.
 The pressure data is stored in a sequence shown in 2D field map on the median plane with primary direction corresponding to the azimuthal direction, secondary direction to the radial direction (same file structure as Cyclotron TYPE=CARBONCYCL).
-If PMAPFN is specified, the PRESSURE parameter is ignored.
+If PMAPFN is specified, PRESSURE parameter is taken as default value for regions in the accelerator out of the limits of the pressure map.